 Testicles form in the abdomen during fetal development.
 During the final months of development, the testicles gradually descend into the scrotum.
-If your son has a retractile testicle, the testicle originally descended as it should, but then it didn't remain in place.
+If this descent isn't completed at birth, the testicle usually descends within a few months.
+If your son has a retractile testicle, the testicle originally descended as it should, but doesn't remain in place.

-Signs and symptoms of a retractile testicle include the following:
+Signs and symptoms of a retractile testicle include:

 - The testicle may be moved by hand from the groin into the scrotum and won't immediately retreat to the groin.

-- It may spontaneously appear in the scrotum and remain there for a time.
+- The testicle might spontaneously appear in the scrotum and remain there for a time.

-- It may spontaneously disappear again for a time.
+- The testicle might spontaneously disappear again for a time.

-The movement of the testicle almost always occurs without pain or discomfort.
-Therefore, a retractile testicle is noticed only when it is no longer seen or felt in the scrotum.
+The movement of a retractile testicle almost always occurs without pain or discomfort.
+As a result, it's noticed only when the testicle is no longer seen or felt in the scrotum.

 The position of one testicle is usually independent of the position of the other one.
-For example, a boy may have one normal testicle and one retractile testicle.
+For example, a boy might have one normal testicle and one retractile testicle.

 Retractile testicle is different from undescended testicle (cryptorchidism).
-The undescended testicle is one that never entered the scrotum.
-If a doctor attempted to guide an undescended testicle, it would cause discomfort or pain.
+An undescended testicle is one that never entered the scrotum.

 When to see a doctor